Breast cancer risk management

 There are different national expert guidelines for breast cancer risk management, which are based on your level of risk.
 Speak with your healthcare provider to decide on a risk management plan and schedule that is right for you.

-Men with inherited mutations in the following genes have an increased risk for breast cancer.
+The following genes have been linked to an increased risk for male breast cancer:

 Other factors linked to breast cancer risk